CoreyMLawrence/Comfort-Airlines/docs/algorithm.md

 - `[Subroutine::Ledger::Append]` Add landing fee to ledger
 - Record actual flight arrival time in scheduler flight entry
 - Set plane location to destination airport
+- Decrease the aircraft fuel amount by fuel used
 - If there is any available gate, assign the gate to the aircraft
     - Set aircraft status to deboarding
     - Start timer for deboarding wait time (15m)